Anxiety and Depression

 Duration of pharmacological treatment

-• GAD: Treatment should be continued for at least one to two years to maintain symptom remission and prevent relapse.
+Treatment should be continued for at least 12 to 24 months to maintain symptom remission and prevent relapse.

 Discontinuation guidance